iterative/dvc.org/content/docs/studio/user-guide/troubleshooting.md

-If you initialized a DVC repository, but did not push any commit with data, metrics or hyperparameters, then even though you will be able to connect to this repository, the project will appear empty in Iterative Studio.
+If you initialized a DVC repository, but did not push any commit with data, metrics or hyperparameters, then even though you will be able to connect to this repository, the project will appear empty in DVC Studio.
 To solve this, make relevant commits to your DVC repository.

 Refer to the [DVC documentation](https://dvc.org/doc) for help on making commits to a DVC repository.